-In this study, we extend the sensitivity-based robust NMPC scheme recently proposed in [38, 39, 40].
+In this study, we extend the sensitivity-based robust NMPC scheme recently proposed in [38, 40].
 We develop an efficient approximation to the ideal multistage NMPC problem by dividing the scenarios into two sets: a (small) set of so-called critical scenarios, and a (larger) set of non-critical scenarios.
 The critical scenarios are those most likely to violate inequality constraints, and are composed of the corresponding uncertainty realizations.
 We solve an optimization problem with a smaller scenario tree comprising of these critical scenarios.
 Further, to account for the remaining uncertainty, we include the costs of the noncritical scenarios in the objective function based on a sensitivity-based linear approximation.
 This approach, which we call samNMPC, directly addresses the issue of exponential growth rate of the problem size.
 In particular, the problem size is independent of the number of uncertain parameters, and also the number of discrete realizations for each uncertain parameter.
 Moreover, it scales only linearly with the length of the robust horizon, which allows us to efficiently approximate very large scenario tree representations for ideal multistage NMPC.
-The robust stability properties of samNMPC are also discussed in this study.
-The performance of samNMPC is shown for two illustrative case studies, and compared with standard NMPC and ideal multistage NMPC formulations.